HOME | New & upcoming | Writings | Awards, story lists, & tags | About me | Fanworks policy | Contact me

-The Lure (Young Toughs).
+The Lure (Waterman; formerly part of the Young Toughs series).
 His entire life has been a secret.
 Now he must rip open the secret.
-(Full blurb.)

 Lost Haven: a master, his servant, and a disappearing island (Waterman).
 Amidst a servant's nightmare, can a haven of hope be found?

-Journey to Manhood (Young Toughs).
+Journey to Manhood (Waterman; formerly part of the Young Toughs series).
 "Perhaps, when they spoke next, the other young man could tell Simmons of any masters here who were in need of an apprentice who was perilously close to the age of journeymanship."